-To reduce wear and extend the life of relays, enter the electrical phase powering the controller per item 4 above, and program the phase of all relay outputs as indicated in START...
+To reduce wear and extend the life of relays, enter the electrical phase powering the controller per item 12 above, and program the phase of all relay outputs as indicated in START...
 PROGRAMMING...
 OUTPUTS...
-RELAY on page 48.
+RELAY on page 37.

 START...
 SETTING-UP...
-HARDWARE
+HARDWARE...

-Branching out to the Data Selection and Menu Choice windows below allow for configuration script file maintenance and creation.
+Branching out to the Data Selection and Menu Choice windows below allow for script file maintenance and creation.

 - 1. Press the MODULES softkey to change the current script by adding or removing modules. - 2.
-Press the STATIONS softkey to add SE-QUEL control stations or SYNERGY digital remote stations to the current script. - Press the BUILD NEW softkey to build a new script based upon modules that are currently found on the local bus.
-After pressing the ENTER key the new script will be created, erasing all user programming.
-See note 1 - Press the SIMPLY5 softkey to configure a SIMPLY5 module and the SIMPLY5 ballast addresses.
-This menu item is only present when a SIMPLY5 module is plugged into the controller.
+Press the STATIONS softkey to add SEQUEL control stations or SYNERGY digital remote stations to the current script. - 3.
+Press the BUILD NEW softkey to build a new script based upon modules that are currently found on the local bus.
+After pressing the ENTER key the new script will be created, erasing all user programming. • - 4.
+Press the REINITIALIZE softkey to erase all user programming and build a new script based on the factory default of 6 relay modules, regardless of what modules are detected on the local bus.